delizin/sb_adj_base_bed_controller/README.md

 Adjustable bed bases like the MMKD-TL can be controlled via a radio remote or via Bluetooth.
 Although an official Android app is available, it poses privacy concerns by requesting invasive permissions (such as precise location and camera access) and transmitting data to servers in China.

-I wanted a solution that allowed control of my bed from both my phone and my computer using [Home Assistant](https://www.home-assistant.io/).
-Since my Home Assistant server is out of Bluetooth range from the bed, I developed this solution: a Python script runs on a computer near the bedroom, maintains a persistent Bluetooth connection with the bed, and subscribes to an MQTT topic to listen for commands.
-When buttons are tapped or held in Home Assistant, the script publishes commands to the topic `home/bed/command`.

-This project was created to provide a **privacy-friendly** and **automated** way to control the bed from **Home Assistant**.
-Since my Home Assistant server is out of Bluetooth range, the solution involves running a **Python script** on a computer near the bedroom.
-This script:
+This project was created to provide a **privacy-friendly** and **automated** way to control the adjustable bed from a computer or phone using [**Home Assistant**](https://www.home-assistant.io/).
+Since my Home Assistant server was located outside of bluetooth range from my bed, I chose to use a MQTT broker to share commands from Home Assistant across my local area network.
+I have a separate computer near the bedroom that is running a python script that:

-- Maintains a **persistent** Bluetooth connection with the bed.
+- Maintains a persistent Bluetooth connection with the bed.
-- **Subscribes** to an MQTT topic (`home/bed/command`) to listen for Home Assistant commands.
+- Subscribes to an MQTT topic (*home/bed/command*) to listen for Home Assistant commands.
-- **Executes** bed movement commands when buttons are tapped or held in Home Assistant.
+- Executes bed movement commands when buttons are tapped or held in Home Assistant.

 ---